Maahsome/ktrouble/HELP.md

 Available Commands:
   add
-  completion  Generate the autocompletion script for the specified shell delete      Delete PODs that have been created by ktrouble fields      Display a list of valid fields to use with the --fields/-f parameter for each command genhelp     Output help from all the sub commands get         Get various internal configuration and kubernetes resource listings
+  changelog   Express the 'version' of ktrouble. completion  Generate the autocompletion script for the specified shell delete      Delete PODs that have been created by ktrouble edit        Edit all the things fields      Display a list of valid fields to use with the --fields/-f parameter for each command genhelp     Output help from all the sub commands get         Get various internal configuration and kubernetes resource listings